 Hoorah!
 We finally have scientific support for pushing our personal flaws and problems back to our ancestors.
 It is not my fault, my grandfather was already born this way.

 I know of no reason why gunpowder treason

 A new year has begun!
 To all a happy New Year; with all the best in health, success and happiness possible.
 I hope everyone had either a calm and relaxed New … Continue reading

-Today it was once again quite clear that I’m not well versed in the Bible.
-I admire and, at the same time, envy people who can quote the appropriate verses … Continue reading
+Today it was once again made quite clear that I’m not well versed in the Bible.
+I admire and somewhat envy people who can quote the appropriate verses when you … Continue reading

 A sturdy shiver went down my spine as I opened today’s e-mail from Bonhams.
 No, it was not the invoice for my last purchase there, but the announcement and catalogue … Continue reading